dojo/widgets/src/dialog/README.md

 # @dojo/widgets/dialog/Dialog widget

-Dojo 2's `Dialog` component can be used to show content inside of a window over top of application content.
+Dojo 2's `Dialog` component can be used to show content inside a window over top the application content.
 It provides default styling for a titlebar, content area, underlay, and a close button, and will respond to different screen sizes responsively.

 ## Features

+- Can be used as a modal window or classic dialog
+- Possible to show a semi-transparent underlay
+- Custom CSS animations can be provided

 ![Image of basic dialog](http://placekitten.com/450/300)

 ### Accessibility Features

 - The titlebar and content have screen-reader-accessible labels and instructions
 - The close button is a `<button>` with screen-reader-accessible instructive text